-If you answered “no” to any of the items listed above, do not worry as it is never too late to start.
+If you answered “no” to any of the items listed above, do not worry as it is never too late to adopt sleep-friendly practices.
 Developing sound sleep hygiene is a work in progress and you can always adjust as you go along.
 Read on to discover the best ingredients to get a good night’s sleep.

 What are the ingredients for good sleep?

 Paying attention to sleep hygiene is an essential part of getting good sleep.
 Having and improving sleep hygiene means having a bedroom environment and daily routines that promote consistent, uninterrupted sleep.